 The number of pedestrian casualties has fluctuated with no obvious trend during the study period.

 Table 4.2 below shows the modal casualties along with indications of the Chi-Squared significance of each category – compared to Inner London levels during the same period.
+Only data up until the end of 2016 has been included in Table 4.2 due to issues previously noted with the 2017 KSI data.
+This will not affect the overall understanding of current trends in LBL.

 Table 4.2 – Casualty data by mode (LBL)